mabcode/shapes/README.md

 Notes:
 To spend the least amount of time in Cmake on this assignment I have included a Main.cpp becuse errors are thrown if it is not there while you build.
 There is a way around this, but do not plan to resolve this probelem as it is not essental for the project to work correctly.

+-->>>This project uses OpenGL and will need to be downloaded for the images to be drawn to the screen.
+-->>>To install OpenGL on mac type "brew install glfw3"